shazic/CF-LogGetter/README.md

  > getcflog <websitename/s3-bucket-name> [cf-indicator]

- websitename:
+ ### websitename:
-              website for which cloudfront logs need to be
-              downloaded.
-Use this if the bucket name of
-              it's cloudfront logs are in the format
+website for which cloudfront logs need to be downloaded.
+Use this if the bucket name of it's cloudfront logs are in the format

-                   logs.websitename/cdn
+> logs.websitename/cdn

-              otherwise use s3-bucket-name directly
+otherwise use **s3-bucket-name** directly.

- s3-bucket-name:
+### s3-bucket-name:
-              the name of the bucket where the cloudfront
-              logs are stored.
+the name of the bucket where the cloudfront logs are stored.

- cf-indicator:
+### cf-indicator:
-              set this to Y if using s3-bucket-name
+set this to Y if using s3-bucket-name.

 ___

 ## OUTPUT

- File:
-      cf-logs.D-yyyy-mm-dd-T_hh_mm_ss.txt
+The Output File would be generated with the following name format:
+      **cf-logs.D-yyyy-mm-dd-T_hh_mm_ss.txt**